HighDimensionalEconLab/kernel_econ_alignment/README.md

 1. Install [uv](https://github.com/astral-sh/uv#installation).
 This is a usually a one-line installation:
      - On Linux/MacOS: `curl -LsSf https://astral.sh/uv/install.sh | sh`
-     - On Windows: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
+     - On Windows: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"` or with winget `winget install --id=astral-sh.uv  -e`
      - If you have any installation issues, [see the docs](https://docs.astral.sh/uv/getting-started/installation/) for troubleshooting
 2. Install optimizer dependencies.
      - On MacOS: `brew install ipopt pkg-config`